Skip to content

 Which type of eco-friendly laundry detergent is best?

 Can we all just admit that the world of eco laundry liquid, eco washing powder and detergent is a little confusing… There are so many different options!
-It is better to opt for powder, pods, or tablets?
+Is it better to opt for powder, pods, or tablets?
 What is the difference between bio and non-bio?
 Are all supposedly ‘eco-friendly’ laundry detergents really ‘green’?
+Greenwashing is a genuine concern in this sector — brands that make vague or unsubstantiated environmental claims without independent verification should be treated with caution.
+Our Ethical Laundry Detergent Ratings Table cuts through these claims with independently researched scores.

 Laundry pods, laundry tablets and plastic waste